Lines on K3 quartic surfaces in characteristic 3: Bounds on the valency

-Since $\ell$ is of the second kind, the following relations must be satisfied:
+Since \(\ell\) is of the second kind, the following relations must be satisfied:

-This means that the residual cubic in $x_0 = 0$ corresponding to $P$ is given by
+This means that the residual cubic in \(x_0 = 0\) corresponding to \(P\) is given by

-where $f_3$ is a form of degree 3.
-Either this cubic is irreducible and gives rise to a fiber of type $\II$, or the polynomial $m = a_{0211} x_1 - x_2$ divides $f_3$; in the latter case it is immediate to compute that also $m^2$ divides $f_3$. \endproof
+where \(f_3\) is a form of degree 3.
+Looking at the explicit formula for \(f_3\) (which we do not write here), we see that either this cubic is irreducible and gives rise to a fiber of type~\(\II\), or the polynomial \(g = a_{0211} x_1 - x_2\) divides \(f_3\); in the latter case it is immediate to compute that also \(g^2\) divides \(f_3\). \endproof

-\begin{lemma} Let $\ell$ be a separable line of the second kind and $P \in \ell$ a point of ramification $3_4$.
-Then, either the corresponding fiber is of type $\II$ with a cusp in $P$, or the corresponding residual cubic splits into three concurrent lines (not necessarily distinct). \end{lemma} \proof Note that $\ell$ has necessarily degree~$3$.
-We choose coordinates so that $P$ is given by $[0:0:0:1]$ and the fiber corresponds to the plane $\Pi_0: x_0 = 0$.
+\begin{lemma} Let \(\ell \subset X\) be a separable line of the second kind and \(P \in \ell\) a point of ramification \(3_4\).
+Then, either the corresponding fiber is of type~\(\II\) with a cusp in \(P\), or the corresponding residual cubic splits into three lines (not necessarily distinct) intersecting in~\(P\). \end{lemma} \proof Note that \(\ell\) has necessarily degree~\(3\).
+We choose coordinates so that \(P\) is given by \([0:0:0:1]\) and the fiber corresponds to the plane \(\Pi_0: x_0 = 0\).
 This means that

-A calculation with local parameters shows that $\length(\Omega_{L/\PP^1}) = 4$ if and only if $a_{1012} = 0$.
-Moreover, the following three coefficients must be different from 0: $a_{0130}$, $a_{1003}$ and $a_{1021}$; the first two because otherwise there would be singular points on $\ell$ (implying that the degree of $\ell$ is less than $3$), the third because otherwise $\ell$ would be inseparable.
+A calculation with local parameters shows that \(\length(\Omega_{L/\IP^1}) = 4\) if and only if \(a_{1012} = 0\).
+Moreover, the following three coefficients must be different from 0: \(a_{0130}\), \(a_{1003}\) and \(a_{1021}\); the first two because otherwise there would be singular points on \(\ell\) (implying that the degree of \(\ell\) is less than \(3\)), the third because otherwise \(\ell\) would be inseparable.
 We can normalize them to 1, rescaling coordinates.
-Two necessary conditions for the line $\ell$ to be of the second kind are
+Two necessary conditions for the line \(\ell\) to be of the second kind are

-Hence, the residual cubic in $\Pi_0$ is given by
+Hence, the residual cubic in \(\Pi_0\) is given by